• Skip to content

 • Disability

-Sinusitis is more common in older children and adults than in babies and younger children.
+Sinusitis is more common in older kids and adults than in babies and younger children.

-Your child might feel pressure or congestion over the area of an infected sinus.
+• pressure or congestion over the area of an infected sinus

-Pain and swelling are common symptoms too, especially under the eyes.
-Pain is usually worse on one side of the face.
+• pain and swelling, especially under the eyes and often worse on one side of the face

 You should take your child to your GP if your child has: